mickelsonmichael/nodejs-session-demo/README.md

 ## Summary

 We can replace the middleware with any kind of storage solution we'd like.
 There's a big long list in the express-session documentation so you can pick whichever you'd like.
 You could also wrap your own if you're feeling adventurous, but just be ready for some work; it's not the simplest thing to do if you aren't comfortable with the pipeline.

+Sessions are used to store user-specific data, and can be used to tarck any information about the user you'd like, most notably the user login information.
+Therefore, it's a very important thing to get right.